Toward single particle reconstruction without particle picking: Breaking the detection limit: Autocorrelation analysis for cryo-EM

-\paragraph{Third-order autocorrelation.} In~\eqref{eq:third_order_ac_micro_volume} and~\eqref{eq:third_order_ac_pswf} we have shown how the third-order autocorrelations of the micrographs and the volume are related, and how we can present them in PSWFs.
+In~\eqref{eq:third_order_ac_micro_volume} and~\eqref{eq:third_order_ac_pswf} we have shown how the third-order autocorrelations of the micrographs and the projection images of the volume are related, and how we can represent them in PSWFs.
 Now, we relate these expressions to the expansion coefficients of the volume itself.

 The third-order autocorrelation of the volume can be expressed in terms of~\eqref{eq:proj_expansion}:

 where the approximation is due to discretization.
 Now,